Sharing the Road with Bicyclists & Pedestrians

-- Watch for bikes: People riding bicycles have the right to be on the road (and are often prohibited from riding on sidewalks), so respect their right to be there.
+- Watch for bikes: Bicyclists have the right to be on the road (and are often prohibited from riding on sidewalks), so respect their right to be there.

 - Avoid the “right hook”: Look for and yield to people biking on the right when turning right.